Cacti/documentation/Settings-Data.md

   will be allowed to use.
 Most systems can work fine using the default 1GByte setting.

-## RRD checker
+## RRDfile Checker

-RRD checker scans RRD files and try to find problems like stale values.
+RRDfile checker scans RRDfiles and try to find problems like stale values.

 Those settings include:

-- **Enable RRD checker** - This is setting will either enable or disable the RRD checker.
+- **Enable RRDfile Checker** - This setting will either enable or disable the RRD checker.

-- **Number of RRD checker Processes** - For very large Cacti installs the **RRD checker** can take quite a long time to complete.
+- **Number of RRDfile Checker Processes** - For very large Cacti installs the **RRDfile Checker** can take quite a long time to complete.
   This setting allows Cacti to perform the checks at orders of magnitude faster.

 - **Check Frequency** - This setting determines how often